 But SITLA-owned land is not public land.

-Since a majority of Utahns do not have a clear idea what SITLA is, The Byway felt a deeper look into this topic would be of use.
+Since a majority of Utahns do not have a clear idea what SITLA is, The Byway editors felt a deeper look into this topic would be of use.

 What Is SITLA?